Majene: Weather

 The weather in Majene is characterized by a fairly consistent hot and humid tropical climate typical of equatorial regions.
-Daily temperatures average around 27.5° Celsius (81.5° Fahrenheit) with a mean humidity factor of 78.3%.
+Daily temperatures average around 27.5 °C (81.5 °F) with a mean humidity factor of 78.3%.
 Overcast skies are common and can sometimes provide relief from the beating sun.
 There are two seasons: the rainy season and the less-rainy season.
 The rainy season begins in October and ends in May, while the less-rainy seasons begins in June and ends in September.
 The number of rain days and rainfalls from 2009 are tabulated below: